-- Eligibility for initial awards: Undergraduate statutorily designated minority students of at least sophomore standing, as defined by the institution, who enroll for at least six credits per term, and who are in good academic standing and making satisfactory academic progress are eligible.
+- Eligibility for initial awards: Undergraduate statutorily designated minority students of at least sophomore standing, as defined by the institution, who enroll for at least twenty-four credits per academic year, and who are in good academic standing and making satisfactory academic progress are eligible.
 Institutions should attempt to have awards reasonably distributed among the three student classes.

-- Eligibility for renewal awards: Undergraduate statutorily designated minority students who enroll in and complete at least six credits per term, and who are in good academic standing and making satisfactory academic progress are eligible.
+- Eligibility for renewal awards: Undergraduate statutorily designated minority students who enroll in and complete at least twenty-four credits per academic year, and who are in good academic standing and making satisfactory academic progress are eligible.
 Institutions should establish procedures that move part-time enrolled grant recipients to full-time enrollment status as quickly as expedient.
 This should increase the student’s probability of graduation and assist the University System in meeting the goals for minority retention and graduation.

-- Awards will be given to Wisconsin resident and Minnesota reciprocity students, with preference to Wisconsin residents.
-Special students and students working toward a second undergraduate degree are not eligible.
+- Awards will be given to Wisconsin resident students.
+Non-degree seeking students and students working toward a second undergraduate degree are not eligible.

 - Appeal procedures for special circumstances should be established.

 - UMRG may not be used to replace any other grant for which the student is eligible.
 In the financial aid award process, an award sequence such as: Pell, WHEG/TIP, IG/BIA, SEOG, institutional/other, UMRG, will be followed.
-Whenever possible and feasible, UMRG will replace need-based loan.
+Whenever possible and feasible, UMRG will replace student and/or parent loan.
 The inclusion of campus-based work aid in an award package should be carefully considered.

-- For full time students the maximum grant per year is $2,000, for up to four years (preferably consecutive).
-Length of eligibility is pro rated for less-than-full-time students, but in no case may a student’s UW System cumulative award exceed $8,000.
+- For full time students the maximum grant per year is $4,000, for up to four years (preferably consecutive).
+In no case may a student’s UW System cumulative award exceed $16,000.

-- Funding will be allocated to the institutions based on their proportion of the three-year rolling average headcount enrollment of Black, Hispanic, and Native American resident and Minnesota reciprocity sophomores, juniors and seniors enrolled for six credits or more in the UW System.
-For allocation purposes, a sophomore is defined as in the student CDR.
+- Funding will be allocated to the institutions based on their proportion of the three-year rolling average headcount enrollment of Black, Hispanic, Native American, and designated Southeast Asian resident sophomores, juniors and seniors enrolled for twelve credits or more in the UW System.
+For allocation purposes, class standing is defined as in the student Central Data Request (CDR).